 Brazil is the world leader in fuel ethanol production from sugarcane.

-World fuel ethanol output from all feedstocks rose by 7% in 2015 to reach 99.8 bln litres, driven by a 5.1 bln litre increase in Brazil (sugarcane) and a 1.7 bln litre increase in the US (from corn).
-In Europe, fuel ethanol production in the EU-28 bloc fell with decommissioning of production capacity and declining consumption.
+Despite continuing relatively low crude oil prices, most of global demand was still supported by legislative programs which guarantee consumption and sometimes price floors for producers.
+Even so, world fuel ethanol output fell by 1.7% from 100.3 bln litres in 2015 to 98.6 bln litres in 2016.
+The fall was driven by a 3.1 bln litre decline in Brazil.
+In the EU production fell with decommissioning of production capacity and declining consumption.
 In Asia, output grew on the back of higher volumes offered to the oil majors in India and growing production in Thailand.
-Brazil and the US together accounted for 86% of the world’s total fuel ethanol output in 2015, much the same as in the previous two years.
+Brazil and the US together accounted for 86% of the world’s total fuel ethanol output in 2016, much the same as in the previous three years.

 World Fuel Ethanol Production and Consumption (bln litres)